 After the hearing, will I need to do anything else?

 You will be notified of the outcome of the hearing via e-mail at the same time as the student.
 The student does have the right to appeal the decision or sanctions.
-In that case, you will be contacted by the Office of Student Conduct and asked to respond to the student’s appeal.
+In that case, you will be contacted by the Office of Student Conduct and asked to respond to the student’s appeal (in writing; you would not need to participate in person again.)
 As with the hearing process, you should be truthful and honest when responding to an appeal.

 What if I disagree with the outcome of a hearing or an appeal?

-If you have questions about the outcome of a hearing or appeal, you may contact the hearing officer or the Office of Student Conduct for clarification.
-Hearing officers are usually willing to talk to you about how they came to the decision they did as well as why they applied certain sanctions.
+If you have questions about the outcome of a hearing or appeal, you may contact the Office of Student Conduct for clarification.
+Hearing officers may be willing to talk to you about how they came to the decision they did as well as why they applied certain sanctions.
 This information can be helpful to you, as it can help you when observing, documenting and recalling future incidents.